7mind/izumi/doc/paradox/idealingua/00_idealingua.md

 * Abstract irrelevant details such as network protocol and serialization format.
 * Deliver our souls from REST and its brittle boilerplate.

-If that sounds like just what you need, check out our examples:

 ## User Service Example

 Example definition of a user database service: